 It was an intriguing play of circumstances that a guy named after an emperor was welcoming a traveler whose last name translates as ‘king’ (Kralj in Croatian), to drive him to the Taitu Hotel, the oldest Ethiopian hotel, named after the Empress Taitu, Menelik’s wife.

 Comfort as an illusion

 Founded in 1898, Taitu Hotel does not look contemporary anymore.
 It seems not much has been invested in it from the queen’s times.
-While its rooms and bathrooms might not say it is an exclusive hotel, it indeed has the charm of the history that was at least as equally turbulent as our times.
+While its rooms and bathrooms might not say it is an exclusive hotel, it indeed has the charm of history that was at least as equally turbulent as our times.

 Do you prefer the illusion of escape or discovering reality?

-Addis Ababa does have high-class accommodation in the offer.
+Addis Ababa does have high-class accommodation in offer.
 While driving around the city, I have seen Sheraton that looked protected like Pentagon, and evidently did not offer Africa realness.

 It comes down to the question of personal goals when traveling.
 Do you prefer the illusion of escape where the world serves your imagination, or do you want to come closer to the world you are visiting, the real one?
 Even with the small step of staying in the street that gets overtaken by beggars during the day, and prostitutes by night?
 Is that level of discomfort disturbing?

 Taitu Hotel beds are still much better than any bed in the slum or in the improvised shelters erected on the streets of the capital, where the poorest ones find the feeling of home.

 What do Ethiopians do in the dark?